-Amber and red listings for breeding trends use similar criteria to the BirdTrends alerts and were reviewed in 2015.
-This report, using five further year's data not available to BoCC4, suggest potential updates to current conservation concern forSnipe, Redshank, House Martin, Meadow Pipit and Willow Warbler (from amber to red; though note that the trend for Snipe is based on a small sample), Sparrowhawk and Sedge Warbler (from green to amber) and Greenfinch (straight from green to red).
-However, it should be noted that Sedge Warbler has shown frequent fluctuations in trends over the long-term.
-In addition, although a long-term CBC/BBS trend is not available for Swift, the 23-year BBS trend suggests a potential update to the current conservation concern level for this species (from amber to red).
-This report also suggests that the listing for Oystercatcher could potentially be changed from green to amber for declines, although this would not change it's overall status as it is currently already amber listed based on other criteria.
+Amber and red listings for breeding trends use similar criteria to the BirdTrends alerts and were reviewed in 2021.
+This report, using one additional year's data not available to BoCC5, suggest potential updates to current conservation concern for Common Sandpiper (from amber to red) and for Swallow, Garden Warbler and Chaffinch (from green to amber).
+However, it should be noted thatGarden Warbler has shown frequent fluctuations in trends over the long-term.